OpenVPN/openvpn3/README.rst

-  -a             : use autologin sessions, if supported -c yes         : negotiate LZ4 compression myprofile.ovpn : OpenVPN config file route-nopull   : if you are connected via ssh, prevent ssh session lockout
+  -a             : use autologin sessions, if supported -c yes         : negotiate LZ4 compression myprofile.ovpn : OpenVPN config file (must have .ovpn extension) route-nopull   : if you are connected via ssh, prevent ssh session lockout